gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

      - docker push registry.example.com/group/project:latest
 ```

+You have to use the credentials of the special `gitlab-ci-token` user with its
+password stored in `$CI_BUILD_TOKEN` in order to push to the Registry connected
+to your project.
+This allows you to automate building and deployment of your
+Docker images.

-Here's a more elaborate example that splits up the tasks into 4 stages,
+Here's a more elaborate example that splits up the tasks into 4 pipeline stages,
 including two tests that run in parallel.
 The build is stored in the container
 registry and used by subsequent stages, downloading the image
 when needed.
 Changes to `master` also get tagged as `latest` and deployed using